Tarieret/Portfolio/README.md

 ## Projects
+**ARIMA Baseline & Failure Analysis of NVDA Stock** This project establishes a time series forecasting baseline for NVIDIA (NVDA) stock using the classical ARIMA model and MACD technical indicator.
+The analysis highlights a critical model failure to capture the sudden, non-linear price acceleration driven by the Generative AI boom and record earnings, demonstrating the inadequacy of linear models for modern, event-driven financial markets.

+**Key Skills:** Python, Time Series Analysis, ARIMA Modeling, MACD, MAE/RMSE, Root Cause Analysis.

+**View Phase 1 project:**

  **Spatial Clustering of Air Pollution in NYC**

 This project analyzes NYC air quality data (PM2.5 & NO2) using K-means & hierarchical clustering to identify pollution patterns.
 It reveals areas with high concentrations and highlights the strengths of each clustering method for environmental data analysis.